Elegua: Who is it? How to take care of it, history and more

 Elegua Characteristics

-In Santeria Elegua It can be found on the corners, the crossroads, the roads, the entrances and exits of the city, the mountain and the savannah.
+In Santería, Elegua can be found in corners, crossroads, roads, entrances and exits of the city, the mountains and the savanna.
 Elegua is a traveler in constant movement.
-It symbolizes an ethereal element, energy in business, commerce, jobs, travel, changes, revolution, languages, the concrete mind.
-Considered a major Orisha.
-Holder of the keys to the paths of destiny.
-Porter of the border between misfortune and happiness.
-He is the first of the group known as: the warriors (Elegua, Ogún and Ochosi).
+It symbolizes an ethereal element and represents energy in business, commerce, jobs, travel, change, revolution, languages and the concrete mind.

-Elegua's necklace (Eleke)
+Elegua's Necklace (Eleke)

 His Colors